FAQ

 Can Video Commander package media for HLS and DASH?

 Yes.
-Video Commander supports delivery workflows for progressive MP4, HLS, DASH, and combined packaging jobs.
-This makes it useful for streaming preparation and troubleshooting.
+Video Commander supports delivery workflows for progressive MP4, HLS, DASH, and combined HLS+DASH packaging jobs.
+You can configure multi-rendition ladders, segment duration, playlist type, and AES content encryption — and get a CDN-ready folder structure as output.

 Does Video Commander support VMAF analysis?